 “New market participants are still selling BTC at a loss, but these short-term holders are no longer outpacing the rate that long-term holders are buying.
 This process will take a while to finish.
-For now, patience.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+For now, patience.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action